CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/DHCP/DHCP-Servers.md

 ## Static Assignment

-To configure the DHCP server on a Cumulus Linux switch to assign a static IP addresses to a resource, such as a server or printer:
+To configure the DHCP server on a Cumulus Linux switch to assign a static IP address to a resource, such as a server or printer:

 {{< tabs "TabID155 ">}}
 {{< tab "CUE Commands ">}}